a-rosenberg/cookbook/recipes/oyster-sauce-bok-choy.md

 - 1 Tbsp sesame oil
 - 3 Tbsp oyster sauce
 - 2 Tbsp of soy sauce; Japanese shoyu, or Chinese light soy sauce
 - 1 Tbsp of sugar
--

 ### instructions
-1. Trim the bottom of the bok choy and half or quarter depending on size.
+1. Trim the bottom of the bok choy and halve or quarter depending on size.
 Bring pot of water to simmer and add salt and oil.
 Cook 3-4 minutes, in batches if necessary.
 Want it to be tender but still have crunch.
 1. Add in minced garlic, vegetarian oyster sauce, soy sauce, sugar, and sesame oil in a pan.
 Let it simmer for 1-2 minutes, or until the sugar has melted.
 1. Drizzle the sauce over the bok choy and serve.

 ### notes
+Reminds me of the chinese brocolli in oyster sauce at Woody's Wings and Things.